astonbitecode/j4rs/rust/README.md

 // (the class just needs to extend the
 // `org.astonbitecode.j4rs.api.invocation.NativeCallbackToRustChannelSupport`)
 let i = jvm.create_instance(
   "org.astonbitecode.j4rs.tests.MyTest",
-&Vec::new())?;
+  InvocationArg::empty())?;

 // Invoke the method
 let instance_receiver_res = jvm.invoke_to_channel(
-&i,                         // The instance to invoke asynchronously "performCallback",          // The method to invoke asynchronoysly &Vec::new()                 // The `InvocationArg`s to use for the invocation - empty for this example );
+  &i,                         // The instance to invoke asynchronously "performCallback",          // The method to invoke asynchronoysly InvocationArg::empty()      // The `InvocationArg`s to use for the invocation - empty for this example );

 // Wait for the response to come